epsm/epsm-web/README.md

 Inside the Spring container creates bean that implements the DispatchingObjectSource interface.
 This bean actually is a model of power system.
 Through this interface the another bean that is IncomingMessageService implementation passes given from controllers messages to model.
 Model sends messages to the dispatcher through the bean that implements the interface OutgoingMessageService, which inherited from Dsipatcher interface.

-#### technologies
-Spring webmvc, JSON, SLF4J, Logback, Junit, Mockito, PowerMockito and Spring test.

 Unit-test coverage according to EclEmma is 85,9%.